 We appreciate your cooperation with this policy—the sacrifice of not having nuts or nut products in the school is a small one to make compared to the consequences a child with severe allergies could face.
 If you have any questions, please feel free to contact Erin Schwant.

 Morning carpool begins at 7:15 and will run until 7:45.
-Parents should pull into the lane closest to the EEC and stop at the sign just past the green awning covering our entrance.
+3K Parents should pull into the lane closest to the EEC and stop at the sign just past the green awning covering our entrance.
+Toddler and 2K parents should remain in the lane closest to the EEC and pull to the small steps just outside the 2k building.
 Maps will be provided during Parent Preview.
-In the first couple of weeks of school parents are welcome to walk their children into their classroom.
-However, we encourage you to use the carpool line as soon as you and your child feel comfortable.
-After Labor Day we ask that all children be dropped off in the carpool line.
-Teachers will walk the children to their class.
-Children may not walk into the building alone and are never to be left outside the building without an adult.
+On the first day of school parents are welcome to park and walk their children to the main carpool door of their respective buildings.
+However, we encourage you to use the carpool line beginning Monday, August 20th.
+Reducing the number of cars parking and backing out increases the safety of our parking lot and also helps carpool traffic run more smoothly.
+If you walk your child to school please plan to drop off at the carpool door.

-Afternoon carpool will run along the same carpool line as the morning.
-Half day carpool will begin at 12pm.
+Afternoon carpool will run along the same carpool line as the morning, all children will be picked up at the original EEC building under the first green awning.
+Half day pickup is at noon.
+Please note that there is not a window of time for pickup at this time of day.
+Please plan to arrive promptly at 12pm, children who have not been picked up by 12:05pm will be taken to the Church office.
 Full day carpool will begin at 2:20pm.
 Our hope is that by the time the St. Paul’s School bell rings at 2:35pm many of your children will be buckled into their carseats so that our line can merge into the SPS line and we can efficiently move cars off of Old Shell Road.
 Teachers can not buckle children into their carseats, please step out of your car and buckle your child quickly before moving forward in the line.
-All half day children must be picked up by 12:10 and all full day children must be picked up by 2:45pm.
-Half day students who have not been picked up by 12:10 will be taken to Rest and Play and will be charged the Rest and Play fee of $10.
 Full day children who have not been picked up by 2:45 will be taken to After School Care and charged accordingly.
 All carpool procedures will be reviewed during Parent Preview.

 Late Drop Off, Early Pick Up and Visitors